Changes to public transport in the Domain precinct

 Building new tram infrastructure on Toorak Road West and St Kilda Road is an important first step in keeping Melburnians moving on trams during construction, delivered in stages to minimise the impacts on the local community, road and tram users.

-During April 2018, the the Domain Interchange platform and associated infrastructure will be demolished.
-A new temporary tram stop will be constructed on St Kilda Road, north of Park Street and will open on 19 April 2018.
-This stop will replace the Domain Interchange during the construction of Anzac Station.
+During April 2018, the former Domain Interchange platform and associated infrastructure was demolished.
+To prepare for station box piling, removal of redundant stormwater drains, asphalt, and paving will be performed at the former interchange.
+A new temporary tram stop will replace the Domain Interchange during the construction of Anzac Station.

 Park Street, South Melbourne (Stop 119)